liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/05-writing-admin-portlet/04-updating-your-service-layer.markdown

 In an earlier section, you wrote an `addGuestbook` service method in `GuestbookLocalServiceImpl`, but you never used it.
-To have full functionality over guestbooks, you must also add methods for updating and deleting guestbooks, as well as for returning the number of guestbooks in a site.
+To have full functionality over guestbooks, you must also add methods for updating and deleting guestbooks, as well as for returning the number of guestbooks in a Site.

 ## Adding Guestbook Service Methods [](id=adding-guestbook-service-methods)

 Remember that when working with Service Builder, you define your service in the `*Impl` classes.
-After you add or remove a method from an `*Impl` class, or change the signature of a method in an `*Impl` class, you must run Service Builder.
+After you add, remove a method, or change the signature of a method in an `*Impl` class, you must run Service Builder.
 Service Builder updates the affected interfaces and any other generated code.

 Follow these steps to add the required guestbook service methods: